brightdata/bright-data-sdk-python/README.md

 <h3 align="center">A Python SDK for the Bright Data's Data extraction and Web unlocking tools, providing easy-to-use scalable methods for web scraping, search engine result parsing, and data management.</h3>

+For a quick start you can try to run our example files in this repositories under the "Codespace" section.

 ## Features